A novel method for calculating relative free energy of similar molecules in two environments: Removing singularities at small s

 \subsection{The monotonicity of the integrated function}

-In this subsection we explain why the suggested soft core technique ensures the monotonicity of the integrated function when used with linear transformations.
+In this subsection we explain why the suggested soft core technique ensures the monotonicity of the integrated function.
 This monotonicity will enable a simple selection of intermediates for the calculation of the free energy difference.
-For example of integrated functions that are not monotonic see Ref. \cite{khavrutskii2010computing} Fig. 3.
+For example of integrated functions that are not monotonic see Ref. \cite{khavrutskii2010computing}, Fig. 3.

 This monotonicity for the soft core technique when used with the transformation of Eq. (\ref{eq:second_transformation}) can be understood by recalling that the integrated function $\left\langle H_{A_r}\right\rangle$ in Eq. (\ref{eq:integration}) is calculated with the governing Hamiltonian $ H_{A_c}+\lambda H_{A_r}$.
 A system will spend time in each configuration proportional to the Boltzmann weight of that configuration which is determined by the governing Hamiltonian.
 When energy terms are multiplied by a $\lambda$ value smaller than 1, the energy heights and valleys of that terms will appear smaller.
 Thus, the system will spend more time in these heights and less time in these valleys.
 In the calculation of the average energy, the energy landscape did not change as the Hamiltonian remained the same.
 Thus, since the system now spends more time in less favorable states, the calculated average energy will be higher.
 This is similar to heating the system as $\lambda$ plays the role of $\beta$.
 Thus low values of $\lambda$ correspond to high temperatures, leading to higher average energies.
 This is expressed in the known result $-\frac{\partial U}{\partial\beta}=\left\langle \left(\Delta E\right)^{2}\right\rangle $ \cite{pathriastatistical}.
 However, here $\lambda$ multiplies \emph{some} of the terms so it can be regarded as ``partial heating'' (see Eq. (\ref{eq:second_transformation})).
 Also, in this case the average energy $\langle H_r \rangle$ is only of the removed terms.